awsdocs/amazon-ec2-user-guide/doc_source/mindterm.md

   If your browser does not support the NPAPI plugin, it can't run the MindTerm client\.
 **Important**
 The Chrome browser does not support the NPAPI plugin\.
 For more information, see the Chromium [NPAPI deprecation article](https://www.chromium.org/developers/npapi-deprecation)\.
 The FireFox browser does not support the NPAPI plugin\.
 For more information, see the Java [NPAPI deprecation article](https://www.java.com/en/download/faq/firefox_java.xml)\.
+The Safari browser does not support the NPAPI plugin\.
+For more information, see the Safari [ NPAPI deprecation article\.](https://java.com/en/download/faq/safari.xml) For information about the deprecation of NPAPI, see the [NPAPI Wikipedia](https://en.wikipedia.org/wiki/NPAPI#Support/deprecation) article\.
 + **Install Java**

   Your Linux computer most likely includes Java\.
 If not, see [How do I enable Java in my web browser?](https://java.com/en/download/help/index_installing.xml)\.
 On a Windows or macOS client, you must run your browser using administrator credentials\.
 For Linux, additional steps may be required if you are not logged in as `root`\.